The Most Difficult Classic To Restore: Chrysler Cordoba

 Now just when you thought even Chrysler wouldn't make painting your Cordoba difficult, think again.
 If you want your Cordoba to look factory, you might want to think twice before driving to a bodyshop for a paint job.
 You have to understand three parts.
 The body, the vinyl, and the decals.

 I will give you a good example.
 I have put two photos on top of each other.
 The top photo is a bodyshop that sanded away the original pinstripes, painted over the chrome mirrors, and ripped off the vinyl roof and painted over that.
 The bottom is how a Cordoba would have looked from the factory.
-The original stripes went over the quarter, wrapped under the door line and made it’s way to the end of the fender.
+The original stripes went over the quarter, wrapped under the door line and made its way to the end of the fender.
+It was also located on the trunk.
 Stunning isn’t it?
 I’ve even seen bodyshops paint over the chrome bumpers instead of getting them rechromed because they are too hard to find.
-This is of pure laziness.
+This is sometimes pure laziness.

 What you have many people actually doing if they want a new paint job, is taping off the decals before spraying base, and then clearing over them.
 Another option is to have a custom shop paint new pinstripes on.
+The color of the pinstripe always matched the interior too.
+So on a black car with a red interior the pinstriping would be red.
+On a white car with a blue interior, the pinstripping would be blue and so on.
+Except on double or triple color options where the color had to be different from the exterior paint.
+Then you would commonly see gold or white on black or red.
 The third option I have seen owners do is find unopened NOS stickers on eBay, make new tracings out of them or adding new glue residue after opening them.
 NOS stickers can go for hundreds of dollars on the used market.

 Now in order to paint the roof it is special.
 Some bodyshops will very easily cut off the studs that hold the vinyl roof together, seam over it with bondo and paint it.
 Then sell it on the used market by calling it “restored”.
 From the factory the roof was not painted with clear coat.
 You need to use single stage.
 The glue needs something course to bond to that keeps the vinyl down.
 Again this is not just for looks.
 The vinyl roof shields rain from seeping through the stud holes and rusting out your quarter panels like shown above.
 You’ll also want to find a reputable company that knows how to put vinyl tops on these cars.
 Luckily they do sell replacement kits online, but again it’s going to add thousands of dollars to the cost from labor.
 Choose your color wisely.
 Once you choose one there is no going back.